-Based on the Company's assessment, management believes the Company's financial statements will not be materially impacted by COVID-19.
+Based on the Company's assessment, management believes the Company's financial statements will not be materially impacted by COVID-19 during fiscal year 2022.
 However, the impact of COVID-19 remains uncertain and may be different from what the Company has estimated as of the date of approval of these financial statements and the Company will continue to closely monitor any material changes to future economic conditions.